Quickly add OpenTok functionality to your website with a simple embeddable widget.

 Click to start the call, then click the button below to share this unique embed link for a 1-to-1 video chat.

 The Video Chat Embed is the easiest way to quickly add basic OpenTok functionality to your website using an embeddable HTML snippet.

 Once implemented on your site, you can click the embed to connect to a "video chat room."
-Other users can then click on the embed in their own browser and join the same chat room (up to three participants).
+Other users can then click on the embed in their own browser and join the same chat room.
 You can even create separate rooms with the same embed using the room parameter.

 Currently video chat embeds only work on the web and provide basic audio-video chat functionality.
 Mobile app integration and advanced features such as archiving, screen sharing, and text chat are not included in video chat embed functionality.

 Go to your TokBox Account and Create a Project (either from the side menu or your Account Overview.)

 Name your embed.

 You will use this name later to find the embed in your TokBox Account.